succabs/www-site/README.md

 This is the repository for my portfolio website.

 Made with Astro and TailwindCSS.
+Cookie Consent is made with vanilla-cookieconsent npm package.
+Many things are (and will be) implemented purely for learning purposes.

 You can see the live version at [arttu.net](https://arttu.net).